SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ## 3. Configuration for the Communication

 The communication to the ABAP system is done using a Communication Arrangement.
-The Communication Arrangement is created during the pipeline via the command `cf create-service-key`.
+The Communication Arrangement is created during the pipeline stage `Prepare System` after the system creation via the command `cf create-service-key`.
 The configuration for the command needs to be stored in a JSON file.
 Create the file `sap_com_0510.json` in the repository with the following content:

 ```json
 {